Padstow: Churches

 Nicholas, 1627. and Edmund, 1693): there is also a monumental brass of 1421.
 The benefice is a rectory: Padstow (St Petroc), St Merryn and St Issey with St Petroc Minor now form a group within the deanery of Pydar.

+Governance

+There are two tiers of local government covering Padstow, and parish (town) and unitary authority level: Padstow Town Council and Cornwall Council.
+The town council is based at Station House, part of the former Padstow railway station.

+Administrative history

+Padstow was an ancient parish in the Pydarshire Hundred of Cornwall.
+In 1583 the town was incorporated as a borough, but its borough status later lapsed.

+In 1866 a Padstow local government district was established which just covered the town itself.
+It was administered by an elected local board.
+Such districts were reconstituted as urban districts under the Local Government Act 1894.
+The 1894 Act also directed that civil parishes could no longer straddle district boundaries, and so the part of Padstow parish outside the urban district became a separate parish called Padstow Rural.
+Padstow Urban District was enlarged in 1934 to take in the area of the Padstow Rural parish, which was abolished.

+Padstow Urban District was abolished in 1968.
+The former urban district then made a rural parish within the Wadebridge and Padstow Rural District and given a parish council.
+Wadebridge and Padstow Rural District was abolished six years later in 1974 under the Local Government Act 1972, becoming part of the new North Cornwall district.
+As part of the 1974 reforms, parish councils were given the right to declare their parishes to be a town and take the title of town council, which Padstow Parish Council took, becoming Padstow Town Council.

+North Cornwall was in turn abolished in 2009.
+Cornwall County Council then took on district-level functions, making it a unitary authority, and was renamed Cornwall Council.

 Economy

 Traditionally a fishing port, Padstow is now a popular tourist destination.
 Although some of its former fishing fleet remains, it is mainly a yachting haven on a dramatic coastline with few easily navigable harbours.
 The influence of restaurateur Rick Stein can be seen in the port, and tourists travel from long distances to eat at his restaurant and cafés.
 This has led to the town being dubbed "Padstein", by food writers in the British media.

 Plans to build a skatepark in Padstow were proposed and funds were raised to create this at the Recreation Ground (Wheal Jubilee Parc).
 Construction was completed in 2019.